VaSST: Variational Inference for Symbolic Regression using Soft Symbolic Trees: Introduction

-Note that, scientific expressions possess an inherently hierarchical and compositional structure that aligns naturally with tree representations (see Figure~\ref{fig:symbolic-tree-representation}).
-Tree models are ubiquitous in modern machine learning for capturing nonlinear interactions with strong predictive performance~\citep{CART,Bagging}, while Bayesian tree formulations~\citep{BCART,BCART-Mallick,BART} provide a coherent inferential framework through priors over structures, principled model comparison, and uncertainty quantification.
-In context of SR, the \emph{Bayesian Machine Scientist} (\bms)~\citep{guimera2020bayesian} represents an important step toward Bayesian equation discovery.
-However, it employs an ad hoc structural prior built from corpus parsing based on a priori knowledge, and performs inference using \emph{Metropolis-Hastings} (MH) proposals over discrete symbolic tree structures.
-Given the highly multimodal and combinatorial posterior landscape, such local MH updates can exhibit poor mixing in complex discrete spaces~\citep{bhamidi2008mixing, latuszynski2025mcmc}, leading to slow convergence and inefficient exploration of the symbolic model space.
-Similarly, \emph{Bayesian Symbolic Regression} (\bsr)~\citep{BSR} adopts a tree-based partial Bayesian formulation but uses plug-in ordinary least squares estimates for regression parameters.
-This incomplete parameter uncertainty propagation, combined with local stochastic MH structural updates, further impedes effective traversal of the symbolic model space and frequently produces overly complicated output expressions, as evidenced in Section~\ref{sec:vasst-in-action}. \paragraph{Our contributions.} In light of these drawbacks, we propose a \emph{variational inference} framework for SR that combines principled Bayesian modeling with improved computational scalability over existing probabilistic SR methods.
-Variational inference recasts Bayesian inference as an optimization problem~\citep{Blei-VI-review-JASA}, offering a scalable alternative to traditional Monte Carlo-based approaches for modern data-intensive settings~\citep{jordan1999introduction,Blei-LDA-JMLR,Wainwright-Jordan-Graphical-VI,Graves-NN-VI}.
+Scientific expressions possess an inherent hierarchical and compositional structure that aligns naturally with tree representations.
+It is important, however, to distinguish such representations from \emph{decision trees} which recursively partition the covariate space using split rules and assign local predictions to terminal regions~\citep{CART,BCART,BCART-Mallick, BART}.
+In contrast, tree representations of scientific expressions encode recursive compositions of mathematical operators (e.g., $+$, $\times$, $\exp$, $\sin$; assigned to internal nodes) with primitive data features (assigned to leaves)~\citep{Bartlett,hierbosss}; see \hyperref[fig:symbolic-tree-representation]{Figure~\ref{fig:symbolic-tree-representation}}.
+Among existing tree-based \sr\ formulations, Bayesian Machine Scientist (\bms)~\citep{guimera2020bayesian} represents an important step toward model-based equation discovery.
+However, it employs an ad hoc structural prior built from corpus-parsing based on a priori knowledge, and performs inference using Metropolis-Hastings (\texttt{MH}) proposals over discrete symbolic tree structures.
+Given the highly multimodal and combinatorial posterior landscape, such local \texttt{MH} updates can exhibit poor mixing in complex discrete spaces~\citep{bhamidi2008mixing, latuszynski2025mcmc}, leading to slow convergence and inefficient exploration of the symbolic expression space.
+Similarly, Bayesian Symbolic Regression (\bsr)~\citep{BSR} adopts a tree-based partial Bayesian formulation, where it uses plug-in ordinary least squares estimates for the outer regression coefficients.
+This incomplete parameter uncertainty propagation, combined with local stochastic \texttt{MH} structural updates, further impedes effective traversal of the symbolic expression space and frequently produces overly complicated output symbolic structures, as evidenced in \hyperref[sec:vasst-in-action]{Section~\ref{sec:vasst-in-action}}.
+Finally, the reliance of these existing Bayesian \sr\ approaches on Markov chain Monte Carlo-based discrete structural exploration can limit their scalability beyond small- to moderate-sized data settings. \paragraph{Our contributions.} Motivated by these limitations, we propose \emph{\underline{Va}riational Inference for Symbolic Regression using \underline{S}oft \underline{S}ymbolic \underline{T}rees} (\vasstmain), a \emph{variational inference} framework for \sr\ that combines principled Bayesian modeling with improved computational scalability over existing probabilistic \sr\ methods.
+Variational inference recasts Bayesian inference as an optimization problem~\citep{Blei-VI-review-JASA}, offering a scalable alternative to traditional Monte Carlo-based approaches for modern data-intensive settings~\citep{jordan1999introduction,Wainwright-Jordan-Graphical-VI,Graves-NN-VI}.
 However, a na\"{i}ve application of variational inference over the discrete structural space of symbolic expressions results in a combinatorial optimization problem that negates these scalability benefits~\citep{williams1992simple,koza1994genetic}.